Kona Hislop

-Terence Kona Hislop (born 21 December 1970) is an English footballer who played as a midfielder for Livingston.
+Terence Kona Hislop (born 21 December 1970) is an English former footballer who played as a midfielder for Livingston.

 Playing career

+Hislop began college career at Syracuse University in 1988, playing for the Syracuse Orange.
 He studied at Howard University, Washington, D.C. and played football for Howard Bison.

 Hislop began his professional career playing at Livingston and made 4 appearances for Livi, scoring one goal.

 The winger signed for Hartlepool United in 1996 and appeared 27 times.
 It was to be his only season for the club, before leaving in the summer of 1997.

 He signed for Blyth Spartans after his departure from Victoria Park.

+Coaching career

+As of 2024, Hislop is coaching in Trinidad and Tobago for Pro Series, a local youth team.

 Personal life

-Kona is the brother of former Newcastle United and Trinidad and Tobago goalkeeper, Shaka Hislop, and the cousin of American sprinter Natasha Hastings.
+Kona is the brother of former West Ham and Trinidad and Tobago goalkeeper, Shaka Hislop, and the cousin of American sprinter Natasha Hastings.